Jeric-X/SyncClipboard/docs/README_EN.md

 - File name with `self-contained`: should run with no dependencies.
 - Config files are saved in `~/.config/SyncClipboard/`(Linux), `~/Library/Application Support/SyncClipboard/`(macOS).
 Uninstaller won't delete them.
 Users can delete them manually.
 - Not suport upgrading directly with `deb` or `rpm` package.
 Delete old version first, then install the new version.
-- Linux: Hotkey system is not supported on Wayland.
+- Linux: Hotkey is not supported on Wayland.
 - macOS: `"SyncClipboard" is damaged, can't be opened`.
 Use the following command in terminal: `sudo xattr -d com.apple.quarantine /Applications/SyncClipboard.app`
+- macOS: Hotkey requires Accessibility permission.
+After installing a new version, maybe you have to remove the old permission in System Settings first, then permit a new one.

 ### IOS
 #### Use [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752)